sellers

 Sales Price Transparency: When mineral rights are sold, the sales price is not recorded publicly so no one knows the sales price.
 Even if you had an identical ownership in your exact wells, you can’t look up what someone else sold for.
 There is no price transparency.

 Volume: While there are a lot of mineral owners in the United States, the number of sales that occur is very low.
 Even in a “busy” county, you may see between 25 and 100 mineral rights transactions in a single month in the entire county.
-Compare this to thousands of home sales that would occurs in that same county each month.
+Compare this to thousands of home sales that would occur in that same county each month.

 Comparables: There are no “comparables” in mineral rights because each ownership is unique.
 As our mineral rights value article points out, there are many factors that swing the value.
 Each individual factor will cause huge swings in value.
 This means that even if we knew the price your neighbor sold for, it would tell us nothing about the value of your mineral rights.